blazickjp/GPT-CodeApp/README.md

 ## 🔥 Recent Updates 🔥

-- **Anthropic Support:** We've added support for Anthropic, allowing you to leverage their AI models in addition to OpenAI's GPT-3. 🧠
+- **Bedrock Support:** We've added support for Bedrock, specifically the ClaudEv2 model, allowing you to leverage their AI models in addition to OpenAI's GPT-3.5 and GPT-4 models. 🧠
 - **Sagemaker Endpoint Support:** We're working on adding support for any Sagemaker endpoint.
 This will allow you to sause any model hosted on Amazon Sagemaker.
 - **Prompt Management:** We've added backend support for prompt management, giving you more control over the prompts that are sent to the AI models.
 - **SQLite Database:** We've moved from Postgres to SQLite for our database needs.
 This makes setup easier and reduces the resources required to run the application.